 We then filled the unicorn with the stuffing and continued the stitching to seal him up.
 Now we had to create his mane using the second line of guide holes along his back.
 We took the second colour thread and cut lots of equal lengths.
 We struggled a but with how to thread the mane through the holes as we needed a loop on one side.
 We eventually settled on threading a piece onto the needle and pushing it though the hole then back again releasing the needle, creating a loop on one side which we could then secure across his back.

 Little E's favourite bit was adding the sticky embellishments to her unicorn.
 It was very easy to peel off the backing and apply then where she wanted.
 This was the only part she was able to do on her own and I think the kit was actually a bit advanced for her, She has just turned 5yrs so I think it would be perfect for around 7yrs+ as a solo activity.
 But we had great fun making the unicorns together.
+They would look fab with some personalised 'Handmade' labels sewn into the seams.

 I reviewed this kit as part of the Baker Ross Blogger Programme.
 All opinions are my own.